- 1 History of Tribal Tattoos:

 A Zodiac Sign

 There are 12 zodiacs and many ways to depict each one of them.
-These tribal tattoos are most likely to be inked on your arms as the designs are not elaborate enough to take up space on the back or chest.
-The surface area of the arm is just about right for the size and nature of a zodiac tattoo.
+Now, these tribal tattoos are most likely suitable on your arms as the designs are not elaborate enough to take up space on the back or chest.
+Also, the surface area of the arm is just about right for the size and nature of a zodiac tattoo.

-This tattoo is mostly seen in the native population of North America.
+This tattoo is mostly prevalent in the native population of North America.
 The mighty Eagle inspires this design in flight.
 The bird is a symbol of creativity.

 Dragons and Scorpion Tattoos